-4.3.4.
+492 4.3.4.
 Dot Voting

-In dot voting, stakeholders are required to rank requirements with sticky dots.
+In dot voting, stakeholders are requires to rank requirements with sticky dots.
 Requirements with higher dots are considered more important.
 Again, this technique is not suitable for larger number of stakeholders and requirements.

-5.0 A COMPARATIVE ANALYSIS OF REQUIREMENT PRIORITIZATION TECHNIQUES make decisions during requirement prioritization.
-The justifications for these measures are highlighted below:
+497 5.0 A COMPARATIVE ANALYSIS OF REQUIREMENT PRIORITIZATION TECHNIQUES

-This section reviews requirement prioritization techniques based on the following measures; scalability and reliability with multiple stakeholders and requirements, time consumed, ease of use and consistency check.
-These measures are employed in this study in order to assist stakeholders
+This section reviews requirement prioritization techniques based on scalability, reliability with multiple stakeholders, cost, time consumed, ease of use and consistency check.
+Table 2 shows a comparative analysis of requirement prioritization techniques.